 Often, a decent sleeping bag will be the most expensive item in your backpack.
 The good news is this doesn't have to be the case!
 Because the best backpacking sleeping bags under $100 will keep you warm and cosy without breaking your back or the bank.

-I love Kelty gear and so I was really excited to discover they are running a big sale on several of their sleeping bags.
+I love Marmot gear and so I was really excited to discover they are running a big sale on several of their sleeping bags.
 And guess what!
-Most of them are under $100!
+Many of them are under $100!

 We've worked our way through loads of options and hand-picked the best budget sleeping bags for you: